ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 merge events, and is not searchable nor intended for public display.

-## Guidelines for creating and editing geographic terms in Arctos
+## Guidelines for Geographic terms in Arctos

 Geographic terms are difficult to standardize because: